 The stereo position sliders can be used to place tracks in various positions in stereo space.
 All sounds in that track will play in one of 5 stereo positions: Hard Left, Mid Left, Centre, Mid Right, and Hard Right.

-The Percussion Map panel appears when you click on the Map Percussion button on the Track Setup panel.
+The Percussion Map panel appears when you choose on the Percussion Map item from the Audio/Midi menu.

 The purpose of the Percussion Map is to map the lines and spaces of the staff to specific percussion sounds.
 To do this, use the following steps: